 Thank you for reading this story.
 We are a team of NRIs and Indian people who’ve lived abroad and away from family.
 Now we are developing ParentCare, a startup that aims to help people like Jai and his daughters.

-If you are an NRI child living abroad, register your family with ParentCare – it’s free.
+If you are an NRI child living abroad, use our 24*7 WhatsApp chatbot to browse services or simply to register your family with ParentCare – it’s free.
 You get access to exceptional quality medical and homecare services, discounts and simply one dedicated WhatsApp number for all your parents’ needs.

 If you feel inspired by our NRI blogs and want to help our initiative, please visit our homepage and provide feedback in the pop-up form.
 Any honest feedback would be helpful.